ibrhdotme/100DaysOfAgenticAi/Courses/DeepLearning/AI Agents in LangGraph/Redme.md

 - Streaming allows to directly print to user while its getting data / processing it

 ## Lesson 05: Human in the loop

+Code in this file.

+- We need human in the loop to allow / restrict certain tool actions in right context
+- While compling the graph, also add a `interrupt_before` along with `checkpointer`
+- Can be specified to only interput for certain tools
+- Timetravel is possible by accessing previous states from memory
+- This state can be modified and even updated back into the memory
+- This results in branching off from the original and helps keep history tree

 ## Lesson 06: Essay Writer